clerk/clerk-chrome-extension-demo/README.md

 1. Sign up for a Clerk account at [https://clerk.com](https://dashboard.clerk.com/sign-up?utm_source=readme&utm_medium=owned&utm_campaign=chrome-extension&utm_content=10-24-2023&utm_term=clerk-chrome-extension-demo).

-1. Go to the [Clerk dashboard](https://dashboard.clerk.com?utm_source=readme&utm_medium=owned&utm_campaign=chrome-extension&utm_content=10-24-2023&utm_term=clerk-chrome-extension-demo) and create an application.
+2. Go to the [Clerk dashboard](https://dashboard.clerk.com?utm_source=readme&utm_medium=owned&utm_campaign=chrome-extension&utm_content=10-24-2023&utm_term=clerk-chrome-extension-demo) and create an application.

-1. Copy the [`.env.development.example` file](./apps/chrome-extension/.env.development.example) to `/apps/chrome-extension/.env.development` and add the required enviroment variables.
+3. Copy the [`.env.development.example` file](./apps/chrome-extension/.env.development.example) to `/apps/chrome-extension/.env.development` and add the required environment variables.
 * `PLASMO_PUBLIC_CLERK_PUBLISHABLE_KEY` - the Clerk Publishable Key from the [API keys](https://dashboard.clerk.com/last-active?path=api-keys) Dashboard page.
 * `CLERK_FRONTEND_API` - the Clerk Frontend API URL from the `Show API URLs` button on the [API keys](https://dashboard.clerk.com/last-active?path=api-keys) dashboard page.
 * `PLASMO_PUBLIC_SYNC_HOST` - this is only required if you want to test the Sync Host feature.
 This is configured to match the web app included in this repo.

-1. Copy the [`.env.chrome.example` file](./apps/chrome-extension/.env.chrome.example) to `/apps/chrome-extension/.env.chrome` and add the following required environment variables.
+4. Copy the [`.env.chrome.example` file](./apps/chrome-extension/.env.chrome.example) to `/apps/chrome-extension/.env.chrome` and add the following required environment variables.
 * `CRX_PUBLIC_KEY` - the public key for your Chrome Extension.
 The [Chrome Extension Quickstart](https://clerk.com/docs/quickstarts/chrome-extension) and the [Configure a Consistent CRX ID](https://clerk.com/docs/references/chrome-extension/configure-consistent-crx-id) cover creating this.

-1. Copy the [`.env.example` file](./apps/web-app/.env.example) to `/apps/web-app/.env` and add the requred enviroment variables.
+5. Copy the [`.env.example` file](./apps/web-app/.env.example) to `/apps/web-app/.env` and add the required environment variables.
 * `VITE_CLERK_PUBLISHABLE_KEY` - the Clerk Publishable Key from the [API keys](https://dashboard.clerk.com/last-active?path=api-keys) Dashboard page.

-5. `pnpm install` the required dependencies for both applications.
+6. `pnpm install` the required dependencies for both applications.

-6. `pnpm dev` to launch the web application and launch the dev server for the extension and create it initial build.
+7. `pnpm dev` to launch the web application and launch the dev server for the extension and create it initial build.

-7. Install the extension in Chrome by loading it as an [unpacked extension](https://clerk.com/docs/quickstarts/chrome-extension#load-your-chrome-extension-into-your-chromium-based-browser).
+8. Install the extension in Chrome by loading it as an [unpacked extension](https://clerk.com/docs/quickstarts/chrome-extension#load-your-chrome-extension-into-your-chromium-based-browser).

 ## Learn more